ag999git/001-mirror/12-pandas/99-3-ch12-scriptQ.md

 ```

 **EXPLANATION**

-**This script compares two ways of multiplying 1 million numbers by 2.
+This script compares two ways of multiplying 1 million numbers by 2.
 First, it creates a large Pandas Series using random integers.
 In Method 1, a standard Python loop processes each value one by one, which is slow for large datasets.
 In Method 2, a vectorized operation (data * 2) is used, where Pandas applies the operation to all values at once using optimized internal code, making it much faster.
 The script measures and prints the time taken by both methods and shows how many times faster the vectorized approach is.
 Finally, it verifies that both methods produce identical results.
-The key takeaway is that vectorized operations in Pandas are significantly more efficient than Python loops for data processing.**
+The key takeaway is that vectorized operations in Pandas are significantly more efficient than Python loops for data processing.

-2. What is the fundamental structural difference between a Pandas Series and a DataFrame, and how does the concept of "heterogeneous data" apply specifically to DataFrames but not typically to NumPy arrays?
+### 2. What is the fundamental structural difference between a Pandas Series and a DataFrame, and how does the concept of "heterogeneous data" apply specifically to DataFrames but not typically to NumPy arrays?
 Write a script that creates a NumPy array containing only integers (homogeneous), a Pandas Series containing mixed types (integers and strings), and a Pandas DataFrame containing multiple columns of different types (integers, floats, and strings).
 Print the dtype of each object to demonstrate this difference.

 ```python